AaltoSciComp/python-for-scicomp/content/numpy.rst

 .. challenge:: Numpy-5

+   If you have extra time, try these out.
 These are advanced and optional, and will not be done in most courses.

    1. Reverse a vector.
 Given a vector, reverse it such that the last element becomes the first, e.g. ``[1, 2, 3]`` => ``[3, 2, 1]``